9 Surprising Facts About Maurice Sendak

 Prior to the success of his own books, Sendak illustrated the popular Little Bear series by Else Holmelund Minarik.

-6. Sendak's 1970 book, In the Night Kitchen, is frequently banned.
+6. Sendak’s 1970 book In the Night Kitchen is frequently banned.

 Though many parents and libraries initially protested that Where the Wild Things Are was too scary for children, it was his later book, In the Night Kitchen, that landed on the American Library Association’s frequently challenged and banned books list.
 It features a little boy named Mickey, who is nude throughout most of the story, likely because he’s dreaming.

 “Have you never had a dream, yourself, where you were totally naked?”
 Sendak said, when Stephen Colbert asked him about the nudity.
 (Colbert: “No.” Sendak: “I think you’re a man of little imagination.”)
 Because of Mickey’s full frontal and some of his nude antics in the book (he jumps into a milk bottle, for instance, and later slides down it), critics have deemed it inappropriate for children.
-It was #24 on the ALA’s frequently banned books from 2000-2009.
+It was No. 24 on the ALA’s frequently banned books from 2000–2009.

 7. Sendak was deeply affected by the Lindbergh baby kidnapping.

-8. Sendak hated ebooks.
+8. He hated ebooks.

-Waiting for a sweet Where the Wild Things Are app for the iPad so your kids can explore the book in a new way?
-Don’t hold your breath.
-To say that Sendak disliked eBooks is an understatement: "F*** them is what I say; I hate those e-books.
+To say that Sendak disliked eBooks is an understatement: “F*** them is what I say; I hate those e-books.
 They cannot be the future ... they may well be.
 I will be dead, I won’t give a s***!”